NathanielJay/qlone/act-2.md

 To rotate the object you want to scan, we recommend that you use a turn table if available.
 This allows you to rotate the object without having to touch it, this is very important since most at-home 3D scanning technology requires the object to stay completely still to be successful.
 If you do not have access to a turntable, or if you need to see more surface area of your object, you can prop your object on an elevated surface (such as a glue stick or toilet paper roll). **Make sure to secure your object to your glue stick with tape or sticky tack, as your object must stay in the same position for the duration of your scan.** Rotate the glue stick to capture your object, making sure that your hand is not visible in the photos or the video.

+Take your time during the scanning phase, as this will highly impact how successful your scan is.
+We recommend you take about 100 high-quality photos of the object to scan.
+Each rotation around your object must be done at a consistent height and photos must overlap at least 50% to be most successful, ideally, you would rotate about 10° to 20° for each photo.
+If taking a video, ensure that you rotate slowly the object.

 _PhotoCatch_ (available on recent Mac computers, 2022 or more recent)